Thymosin Alpha-1

 - Theoretical autoimmune concern — as an immune modulator, discuss with your provider if you have an autoimmune history.
 Clinical data has not shown worsening.

-Who Should Not Consider Thymosin Alpha-1
+Who Should NOT Use Thymosin Alpha-1?

 If you have an active autoimmune condition: Tα1 is modulatory rather than purely stimulatory, and clinical data has not shown worsening of autoimmune conditions.
 But the theoretical concern is real, and the conversation belongs with the specialist managing your autoimmune disease, not just your peptide provider.

 If you are receiving cancer treatment: Tα1 has been studied in oncology adjuvant settings and may have a role alongside standard treatment in specific cancers.
-But it is not a cancer therapy, and combining it with chemotherapy, radiation, or immune checkpoint inhibitors should be coordinated with your oncologist — not added independently.
+But it is not a cancer therapy, and combining it with chemotherapy, radiation or immune checkpoint inhibitors should be coordinated with your oncologist — not added independently.

 If you are pregnant or breastfeeding: Despite extensive trial data in other populations, Tα1 has not been adequately studied in pregnancy or lactation.
 Absolute contraindication.

 If your provider can’t verify their compounding pharmacy: The FDA flagged immunogenicity risk specifically tied to compounding quality.
-If your provider can’t name their pharmacy, confirm USP compliance, or explain their third-party testing, that is a hard stop — not because of Tα1 itself, but because immunogenic impurities in an immunomodulatory drug are exactly the wrong thing to introduce.
+If your provider can’t name their pharmacy, confirm USP compliance or explain their third-party testing, that is a hard stop — not because of Tα1 itself, but because immunogenic impurities in an immunomodulatory drug are exactly the wrong thing to introduce.

 Before You Start: Get Baseline Labs

 We recommend baseline lab work before starting any peptide protocol so you and your provider can track changes.
-Key markers include IGF-1, fasting glucose, CBC, CMP and a thyroid panel.
+Key markers include CBC with differential, immune panel (CD4/CD8 ratio, NK cell activity if available), CMP and inflammatory markers.

 Ask your provider about ordering these labs, or search for direct-to-consumer lab testing services in your area.

-Lab recommendations are the same regardless of which service you use.
-See how we make money.
+Order at-home labs from Everlywell →Lab recommendations are the same regardless of which service you use.

 What You'll Need